webdevtodayjason/context-forge/README.md

 # Install globally (recommended)
 npm install -g context-forge

-# Or install as a dev dependency
-npm install --save-dev context-forge

 # Or use npx without installation
 npx context-forge init
 ```

+**Note**: Context Forge is a CLI tool and should be installed globally.
+Do not install it as a project dependency with `npm install context-forge` as this will add unnecessary files to your project.

 ### Basic Usage